 Application will be made to the London Stock Exchange for both series of notes to be admitted to the London Stock Exchange's International Securities Market ("ISM").
-Furthermore, application will be made to the Luxembourg Stock Exchange for the 2050 notes to be admitted to trading on the Euro MTF Market of the Luxembourg Stock Exchange.
 The ISM is not a regulated market for the purposes of Directive 2014/65/EU (as amended, "MiFID II").
 The ISM is a market designated for professional investors.
-Notes admitted to trading on the ISM are not admitted to the Official List of the UK Listing Authority ("UKLA").
-The London Stock Exchange has not approved or verified the contents of this Prospectus Supplement.
+Notes admitted to trading on the ISM are not admitted to the Official List of the UK Financial Conduct Authority ("UKLA").
+The London Stock Exchange has not approved or verified the contents of this prospectus supplement.